- Course Registration Guide

 (Grade 11/12, 2 years, 2.0 credits).

-- A graphic display calculator is required for this course.
+A graphic display calculator is required for this course.

 This course is appropriate for students who are interested in developing their mathematics for describing our world and solving practical problems.
 This subject is aimed at students who will go on to study subjects such as social sciences, natural sciences, statistics, business, some economics, psychology, and design, for example.
 This option emphasizes the applied nature of the subject and also the interpretation of results in context as an important element of the subject.

-General topics for this course will include: sequences and series, linear, non-linear, and exponential algebra, approximation and estimation, functions and properties of functions, modelling, geometric trigonometry, statistics (including statistical tests) and probability, and calculus.
+General topics for this course will include: sequences and series, linear, non-linear, and exponential algebra, approximation and estimation, functions and properties of functions, modeling, geometric trigonometry, statistics (including statistical tests) and probability, and calculus.

 IB Mathematics: Analysis and Approaches SL